Vape. According to the Oxford Dictionaries, it was the 2014 word of the year. What does it mean?

 But are e-cigarettes a better choice?
 And are e-cigarette makers targeting a younger generation of nicotine users?

-Are They Safer?Manufacturers market e-cigarettes as safer than regular cigarettes, but health experts aren’t sure.
+Are They Safer than Cigarettes?Manufacturers market e-cigarettes as safer than regular cigarettes, but health experts aren’t sure.
 On one hand, the vapors do not contain the same harmful chemicals as tobacco smoke.
 But e-cigarette users still breathe in nicotine, a highly addictive drug.

 In the short term, inhaling the vapors may cause coughing, sore throats and other minor complaints.
 But there have not yet been long-term studies to examine their safety.

-Are They a Tool for Quitting?
-Studies have suggested e-cigarettes can help smokers quit.
+Can They Help You Quit?
+Some studies suggest e-cigarettes can help smokers quit.
 But many doctors remain skeptical.
 The U.S. Food and Drug Administration, which regulates medications and tobacco products, hasn’t approved them for this use.

 The U.S. Preventive Services Task Force (USPSTF) recently released updated recommendations on smoking cessation.
 The report includes information on e-cigarettes as an aid to stop smoking.
 The USPSTF found that there is not enough evidence to evaluate the safety and effectiveness of e-cigarettes for this use.

-Smokers 2.0?One problem: Adults might reach for e-cigarettes to help them quit or cut back on smoking .
+Are They Helping Create a New Generation of Smokers?One problem: Adults might reach for e-cigarettes to help them quit or cut back on smoking.
 However, many children and teens who didn’t previously smoke have started vaping.
-This might actually increase their risk of smoking later on, rather than decreasing it.
+This might actually increase their risk of smoking tobacco-based products later on in life rather than decreasing usage.

 Recent research shows that the number of middle and high school students using electronic cigarettes tripled from 2013 to 2014 to include 2 million students.
 E-cigarettes are now more popular among teenagers than traditional cigarettes, the use of which has fallen to the lowest level in years.